qdsfdhvh/quickjs-kt/README.md

 - Simple and idiomatic Kotlin APIs, it's easy to define binding and evaluate arbitrary code
 - Highly integrated with **Kotlin Coroutines**, it is `async` and `suspend`ed.
 See [#Async](#async)
 - Kotlin Multiplatform targets, including `Android`, `JVM` and `Kotlin/Native`
-- The latest version of QuickJS
+- The latest version of QuickJS (2025-04-26) with Android 64KB page size support

 # Usages